Categorical actions and multiplicities in the Deligne category $\underline{Rep}(GL_t)$: Introduction

 \subsection{Acknowledgements}

 The problem of studying categorical actions on Deligne categories was suggested by I. Losev.
 The author would like to thank I. Losev for his suggestion and for sharing his ideas on the subject, and P. Etingof and V. Serganova for their helpful comments and suggestions.
 The author is extremely grateful to J. Brundan for his thorough explanations on categorical actions and pointing out an error in the earlier version of the article.
-The author was supported by Lady Davis Fellowship Trust and by ERC grant no. 030-8915 (PI: David Kazhdan).
+This project has received funding from the ERC under grant agreement No. 669655 (PI: David Kazhdan).